bg-write/chatGPT-cheatsheet/README.md

 ### Generating Project Ideas

 - Act as an expert data scientist and create an exploratory data analysis Python data science project about Naruto the anime. ([Tina Huang](https://www.youtube.com/watch?v=VznoKyh6AXs))

+### Preparing Your Resume For A Specific Application

+- I'm applying for this role [paste in job posting URL or the text of the application] what keywords should I include on my resume?
+  - I've updated my resume to include these keywords [paste in text of the updated resume] does this resume text properly incorporate the keywords of this job position?
+Don't mind the structure or format of the resume text.

 ### Preparing For A Job Interview